What Does Verification of Safety Critical Elements Look Like ?

 2. The controls in place to help us reduce the likelihood of an undesired outcome from occurring

-3. What assurance we have in place to ensure the controls will work on demand
+3. What assurance do we have in place to ensure the controls will work on demand

 Controls are generally physical, software or procedural.
 Physical and software (automated) controls tend to be more effective than procedural controls that rely on human action.

-For the purpose of this blog, I will refer to Safety Critical Elements (SCE’s) as those controls that have a physical aspect to them and form part of the plant, as per illustration below.
-They are generally designed with integrity and reliability in mind and are depended on to prevent high consequence process safety incidents or limit their scale.
+For this blog, I will refer to Safety Critical Elements (SCEs) as those controls that have a physical aspect to them and form part of the plant, as per illustration below.
+They are generally designed with integrity and reliability in mind and are depended on to prevent high-consequence process safety incidents or limit their scale.
 We need assurance that these controls are suitable and effective.

 SCE